InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/CheckIfModuleIsPresent/Documentation.rst

-Check If Module Is Present
+Check if Module Is Present
 ==========================

 .. index::